-Mindfulness meditation courses are practiced while sitting with eyes closed, in a cross-legged position, either on the floor or on a cushion, with the back fully erect and straight.
-One’s attention is generally then placed on the naval or on the nostrils, and you allow your awareness to monitor any thought patterns or emotions as they come and go.
+Mindfulness meditation courses are practised while sitting with eyes closed, in a cross-legged position, either on the floor or a cushion, with the back fully erect and straight.
+One’s attention is generally then placed on the naval or the nostrils, and you allow your awareness to monitor any thought patterns or emotions as they come and go.
 In other methodologies, a process of counting numbers is used.

 In many schools, if you lose your attention in thought, then you start again until you’re able to complete your allotted time frame, at which time you may wish to extend the amount of time you do your practice for.

-I had bought all the books, CDs and iPhone Apps out there on relaxation and mindfulness.
+I had bought all the books, CDs and Apps out there on relaxation and mindfulness.
 None of them worked as well as Vedic meditation.

 Alan, IT Manager, London

 How does Vedic meditation compare with mindfulness classes?

 It’s so easy.

 Whatever you’re looking for, it is likely that Vedic meditation will be at least as effective as mindfulness methodologies, if not more so.
-But rather than getting too consumed in the detail of which one gives you more, by far the biggest differentiator is Vedic meditation’s ease of practise.
+But rather than getting too consumed with the detail of which one gives you more, by far the biggest differentiator is Vedic meditation’s ease of practise.

 Most meditations, including mindfulness, attempt to train the mind through thinking.
 In Vedic meditation, the idea is to go beyond thought and allow your brain to relax into a powerful state of awareness.
 This is achieved by virtue of a personalised mantra, a sound that will effortlessly transport you beyond thought into a space of restful awareness.